Georgia Land Lotteries

 The Land Lottery display at New Echota, former capital of the Cherokee nation.

 The Georgia land lotteries were an early nineteenth century system of land redistribution in Georgia.
-Under this system, settlers could register for a chance to win lots of land that had been appropriated by the State of Georgia or the Federal government from the Muscogee Nation and the Cherokee Nation.
+Under this system, settlers could register for a chance to win lots of land that had been expropriated by the State of Georgia or the Federal government from the Muscogee Nation and the Cherokee Nation.
 The lottery system was utilized by the State of Georgia between the years 1805 and 1833 “to strengthen the state and increase the population in order to increase Georgia's power in the House of Representatives.”
 Although some other states used land lotteries, none were implemented at the scale of the Georgia contests.
 The Georgia Land Lotteries were generally restricted to free white men, with special rules relating to soldiers, widows, and children.

 Land areas

 Land lots were surveyed in five different sizes based on the perceived quality of the land.
 In 1805, land lots were 202.5 acre and 490 acre.
 In 1807, land lots were 202.5 acre.
 In 1820, land lots were 250 acre and 490 acre.
 In 1821, land lots were 202.5 acre.
 In the 1832 Land Lottery area, land lots were 160 acre, while in the 1832 Gold Lottery area, land lots were 40 acre.